DabbingWowDevs/SolutionY-Sonarr/README.md

 (or by state, status, or error messege)

-this is a huge security risk; softwre that automatically (blindly) download random extensions and wait for you to notice.
+this is a huge security risk; softwre that automatically (blindly) downloads files with random extensions and wait for you to notice? c'mon.